PHPCraftdream/JPLephem/README.md

 $vector->vz;
 ```

-For string values, you can easily change between units as shown:
+The object has a string value as seen in the above examples, which can easily be change across units as shown:
 ```php
 echo Earth::at(2451545.5)->position(new Mercury)->setUnit('km km/d');